 Election Day is less than 40 days away.
 Here's how abortion could affect the midterms

-Election Day is less than 40 days away.
-Here's how abortion could affect the midtermsget the free app

 Democrats this fall are trying to buck history in the midterm elections by staying in control of Congress – and party leaders see abortion rights as the way to pull it off.